jnavno/vibration_detection/README.md

 6. **Battery Life**: Designed for multi-year operation.
 A MAX1704X fuel gauge reports voltage and state-of-charge (SOC), included in each logged CSV for power monitoring and maintenance scheduling.

 ---
+### Real-World Vibration Data

+This project includes real sensor data collected from field deployments.

+- All raw `.csv` recordings are organized by event type in the `data/` folder.
+- Corresponding PDF plots are saved alongside each recording.
+- These files are kept lightweight (<100MB total) and serve as documented evidence of sensor validation and classifier development.

+No need for external downloads or setup — all key materials are available directly in this repo.

 ### Battery Life Calculations (Example Scenario)